jinghuaipan/Co-AMamba/README.md

 testset: CoCA, CoSOD3k, Cosal2015

-Datasets can be downloaded from :
+Datasets can be downloaded from :  https://pan.baidu.com/s/1g20PyEo9-xedvOwDEF0XmQ   code: 2025
 # Trained model
 trained model can be downloaded from :